 Among other recent achievements, Perficient:

-Perficient expects its third quarter 2017 services and software revenue, including reimbursed expenses, to be in the range of $120.5 million to $134.0 million, comprised of $114.3 million to $121.7 million of revenue from services including reimbursed expenses and $6.2 million to $12.3 million of revenue from sales of software.
-Third quarter adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) is expected to be in the range of $0.32 to $0.34.
+Perficient expects its third quarter 2018 revenue to be in the range of $122 million to $127 million.
+Third quarter GAAP earnings per share is expected to be in the range of $0.18 to $0.21.
+Third quarter adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) is expected to be in the range of $0.38 to $0.41.

-Perficient is narrowing its previously provided full year 2017 revenue guidance range to $490 million to $510 million, and narrowing its full year 2017 adjusted earnings per share guidance (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) to a range of $1.19 to $1.29.
+Perficient is narrowing its previously provided full year 2018 revenue guidance range to $490 million to $505 million, adjusting its 2018 GAAP earnings per share guidance range to $0.65 to $0.75 as a result of transactional costs and additional amortization for the recent acquisition, and raising its 2018 adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) guidance range to $1.45 to $1.55.

 Conference Call Details